-If you’ve experienced a knocked out tooth, you should call us right away.
+If you’ve experienced a knocked out tooth, you should call our dentist in Lincoln, NE right away.
 A knocked out tooth needs to be replaced within about 30 minutes, or it may not be able to be replaced at all.

 When a tooth becomes dislodged, the tissues holding it in place will often become damaged.
 These tissues can often still support the tooth, although only if your dentist replaces it within a certain amount of time.
 If the dentist can place the tooth back in the socket rapidly, then your mouth will likely take the tooth again.
 But if it takes too long, it may not be reparable.

 If your tooth has been knocked out after business hours, you can call our emergency line at 402-840-9783.
-After calling, read on to see what you should do.
+After calling, read on to see what our dentist in Lincoln, NE says you should do.